Uzbekistan Trip. Day 3: Bukhara

 Nu'man bought a delicious curry puff

-Other than calling for prayers, the minaret attract the caravan along the silk road
+Other than calling for prayers, the minaret attract the caravan along the Silk Road.

 A huge portal (iwan) of the Mir Arab